secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 - Draft
 - Review
 - Approved
+- Request for publication
 - Published

 [csaf-validator-service GIT repository](https://github.com/secvisogram/csaf-validator-service)

 [csaf-validator-lib GIT repository](https://github.com/secvisogram/csaf-validator-lib)

 ## 4 Solutions Strategy

-The Frontend enables the user to edit and validate CASF-Documents with different editors.
-The CASF-Documents could be persisted to and retrieved from a backend server.

-The Fontend is implemented in React, runs in the Browser and has access to the Backend by a REST-API.
+The Backend should be accessible from a wide range of clients implemented in different technologies.

+Therefore, the Representational state transfer (**REST**) over **HTTP** is used as architectural style.
+HTTP is supported in nearly every language.
+For the Request Payload **JSON** is used, because it is also available on a wide range of platforms.

+**Java** is used as implementation language because it is one of the most widespread programming languages, and it is well known to the developers.

+Spring boot is used as application framework, because it supports
+REST and JSON out-of-the-box.
+It is well documented, widely spread and integrates many other frameworks.

-The Backend ist implemented in Spring Boot.
-As persistent storage for the CSAF- Documents the open-source document-oriented NoSQL database Apache CouchDB is used.
+As persistent storage for the CSAF-Documents the open-source document-oriented NoSQL database Apache CouchDB is used.
+CouchDB uses the JSON format for storing documents and can filter JSON documents.
+For this reason it is a good match to CSAF-documents.

 Keycloack and the OAuth2-Proxy are used for authentication and authorization.
 Keycloack  uses an external system like LDAP for the user management.
+It is possible to integrate other sources for te user management.

 ## 5 Building Block View